How To Apply For The Employee Retention Tax Credit

 Can I Apply For ERC?

-Qualifying for the ERC stimulus tax credit requires business owners to meet a long set of qualifications, but the short version is that businesses that weren’t affected by COVID-19 economic shutdowns don’t qualify for this stimulus option.
+Qualifying for the ERC stimulus tax credit requires business owners to meet several requirements.
+In short, businesses that weren’t affected by COVID-19 economic shutdowns will not qualify for this stimulus option.

 How To Apply For The Employee Retention Credit